Bitmap

 Girls in the Sixth Form

-By 2000 there are over 40 girls in the Sixth Form for the first time ever.
+By the year 2000 there are over 40 girls in the Sixth Form for the first time.
+By the mid 2020's this number has increased to well over 100 girls.

 London Orphan Asylum